The In-service Methodology and Background Theory Diagnostic Test

 49. Instrumental motivation refers to:

-1. learning a language to access literature and culture.
+1. learning a language to achieve other aims.

 2. learning a language for pleasure.